graysonwhite/gitr/README.md

 push()
 ```

-If you’d like to pull remote changes from a repository, `gitr` also
+If you’d like to pull remote changes from a repository, `grit` also
 makes this easy with the `pull()` function:

 ``` r